TELLURIDE RESORT GUIDE

 Let's Go

-One of the few pedistrian friendly ski towns in the U.S.
+It is one of the few pedestrian-friendly ski towns in the U.S., along with Park City, etc.

-For a town of only 2,500 people there is no shortage of excellent food, drink and good times for everyone
+For a town of only 2,500 people, there is no shortage of excellent food, drink, and good times for everyone.
+Telluride also features luxury accommodations such as Peaks Resort.

-Mountain Village, accessible by gondola, 1,000 feet further up from the town of Telluride, is family friendly with slopside condos and a day care center
+Mountain Village, accessible by a scenic gondola ride 1,000 feet further up from the town of Telluride, is family-friendly with slopeside condos and a daycare center.

 Hesitations

-Telluride is isolated and getting here involves flying into a remote area and/or taking a lenghty road trip
+Telluride is isolated, and getting here involves flying into a remote area and/or taking a lengthy road trip.

 Insider Tips

 True ski-in-ski-out.
-Access the mountain from town from lifts 1, 8 and the Gondola.
-The free Gondola runs between town and the mountain village until midnight
+Access the mountain from town with lifts 7, 8, and the Gondola.
+The free Gondola runs between the town and the mountain village until midnight.

-Telluride is one of the leading heli-skiing locales in the U.S. A full day of heli skiing is abvailable for a "reasonable" rate (as far as heli-skiing goes) through Helitrax for ~$1,395
+Telluride is one of the leading heli-skiing locales in the U.S. A full day of heli-skiing is available for a "reasonable" rate (as far as heli-skiing goes) through Helitrax for ~$1,395.

 Trail Map